robertocannella/IT-Automation/docs/Linux.Commands.md

 ## Utility
+`ps` displays information about a selection of the active processes.

+`top` display Linux processes

 `wc <file_name>`: counts the amount of characters, words, and lines in the given file; can also count the same values of whatever it receives via stdin